-Easter Day bombs kill 138 in attacks on Sri Lankan churches, hotels
+Bombs kill 138 in Easter Day attacks on Sri Lankan churches, hotels

 COLOMBO (Reuters) - Easter Day bomb blasts at three Sri Lankan churches and three luxury hotels killed 138 people and wounded more than 400, hospital and police officials said, following a lull in major attacks since the end of the civil war 10 years ago.

-In just one church, St. Sebastian’s in Katuwapitiya, north of Colombo, more than 50 people had been killed, a police official told Reuters, with pictures showing bodies on the ground, blood on the pews and a destroyed roof.
+More than 50 people were killed in St. Sebastian’s gothic-style Catholic church in Katuwapitiya, north of Colombo, a police official told Reuters, with pictures showing bodies on the ground, blood on the pews and a destroyed roof.

-Media reported 25 people were also killed in an attack on a church in Batticaloa in Eastern Province.
+Media reported 25 people were also killed in an attack on an evangelical church in Batticaloa in Eastern Province.

-The three hotels hit were the Shangri-La Colombo, Kingsbury Hotel and Cinnamon Grand Colombo.
+The three hotels hit were the Shangri-La Colombo, Kingsbury Hotel in Colombo and the Cinnamon Grand Colombo.
 It was unclear whether there were any casualties in the hotels.

 Nine foreigners were among the dead, the officials said.